 At 7:39 a.m. on Friday, July 19, 2019, an American Transmission Co. transformer caught fire at Madison Gas & Electric’s Blount Street Substation in Madison, Wisconsin.
 A short time later a second fire occurred at the East Campus Substation.
+The substations are electrically connected by an underground transmission line.
 Both fires were extinguished by approximately 9 a.m.

 ATC thanks Madison’s Fire and Police departments for the quick response to maintain public safety.
-We also thank officials from the city of Madison and the community for their patience as we worked with Madison Gas & Electric to restore power as quickly and safely as possible.
+We also thank officials from the city of Madison and the community for their patience as we worked with Madison Gas & Electric to restore power as quickly and safely as possible that same day.

 There are two main areas of focus:

 Insulating fluid – ATC’s transformer had approximately 18,000 gallons of dielectric insulating fluid that helps to insulate and cool electrical equipment.
-Some of the fluid burned in the fire, some was safely pumped from the transformer, and our environmental contractor used a skimming method to separate the dielectric fluid from water used to put out the fire that flowed into the storm sewer.
+Some of the fluid burned in the fire, some was safely pumped from the transformer, and our environmental contractor used a skimming method to separate the dielectric fluid from water used to put out the fire.
 The city installed booms at the outlets to Lake Monona and the Yahara River to ensure no insulating fluid from the transformers made it into those waterways.
 The insulating fluid does not contain PCBs, and there is no evidence that insulating fluid made its way into the lake or river.
-Approximately 15,000 gallons of the insulating fluid has been recovered and is stored in tankers at an offsite location.
+A significant portion of the insulating fluid was recovered and collected into tanks for recycling under the direction of the DNR.